What Is a Why Us Essay

 Many colleges require answers to essay prompts beyond the long personal statement.
 These might range from asking about a historical event you could have witnessed (Stanford) to your favorite book (University of Southern California).
-One supplemental essay that frequently stumps students is the Why Us? essay.
-This essay challenges students not just to describe themselves or list features they like about the college, but to connect their interests with the characteristics of the college to demonstrate why student and school are a good match.
+One type of supplemental essays that frequently stumps students are the Why Us college essay.
+These challenges students not just to describe themselves or list features they like about the college, but to connect their interests with the characteristics of the college to demonstrate why student and school are a good match.

-A Why Us? essay prompt might look something like these:
+A Why Us college essay prompt might look something like these: